sdancyger/oracle-db-training/wk 1/readme.md

     Draw the ERD including the relationships

-- Each course has one department.
+- Each course has one department
-    - cardinality- one and only one.
+    - cardinality- one and only one
     - optionality - mandatory
-- Each course has an academic session.
+- Each course has an academic session
     - cardinality- one and only one
     - optionality - mandatory
 - Each course has students
     - cardinality- one or more
     - optionality - mandatory
-- Each course has exams.
+- Each course has exams
     - cardinality- one or more
     - optionality - mandatory
-- Each faculty has one academic session.
+- Each faculty has one academic session
-    - cardinality - one and only one.
+    - cardinality - one and only one
     - optionality - mandatory
-- Each faculty has one or more courses.
+- Each faculty has one or more courses
-    - cardinality- one or more.
+    - cardinality- one or more
     - optionality - mandatory
-- Each faculty has a department.
+- Each faculty has a department
     - cardinality- one or more
     - optionality - mandatory
-- Each faculty has students.
+- Each faculty has students
     - cardinality- one or more
     - optionality - mandatory
-- Each faculty creates exams.
+- Each faculty creates exams
     - cardinality- one or more
     - optionality - mandatory
-- Each department has an academic session.
+- Each department has an academic session
     - cardinality- one or more
     - optionality - mandatory
 - Each department has faculty